cct-datascience/Drone-Processing-Pipeline/README.md

 The Drone Processing Pipeline code is a part of the [TERRA REF](https://github.com/terraref/drone-pipeline/tree/master) GitHub project.
 Follow the link above for more information on contributing code and tutorials to the project and for information on licensing.

-This repository is intended to provide a space for non-coding, non-tutorial information related to the Drone Processing Pipeline which is separate from the TERRA REF project.
+This repository is intended to provide a space for information related to the Drone Processing Pipeline which is separate from the TERRA REF project.
 Examples of non-technical information are release notes, schedule information, and future plans.

 ## Wiki site